 Shower as usual.
-Do not take a bath until your doctor says it’s okay.
+Do not take a tub bath until your health care provider says it’s okay.

-Do not use tampons or douches or have sex until your doctor says it’s okay.
+Do not use tampons or douches or have sex until your health care provider says it’s okay.

-Tell your doctor if you have hot flashes or mood swings.
+Tell your health care provider if you have hot flashes or mood swings.
 There are medications that can help you if needed.

-Make a follow-up appointment as advised by our staff.
+Make a follow-up appointment as our staff advises.